Rikki Clarke: Warwickshire

 At the end of the 2008 season, Warwickshire secured promotion to the first division of the County Championship.
 Clarke came into prominence in a game in late April 2009 against Hampshire at Edgbaston.
 Clarke took 2/63 in the Hampshire first innings, and then went on to score a lusty 112 from 86 balls in a Warwickshire reply of 630/8 declared.
 During a match against Kent in May 2010, Clarke took his first ever five-wicket haul in first-class cricket, taking 6/63.
 Playing in 15 County Championship matches that season, Clarke took 32 wickets at an average of 23.21, and managed 673 runs at average of 29.26 with one century.

 In a County Championship match in April 2011 Clarke took the second five-wicket haul of his first-class career, taking 5/10 in the second innings as Warwickshire bowled out Somerset for 50 runs to complete an innings victory.
 Later that year Warwickshire awarded Clarke his cap.
 During a County Championship fixture against Lancashire in August, Clarke took nine catches, equalling the record held by Wally Hammond for most catches in a match by a non-wicketkeeper.
 Clarke's contract with the club was due to expire at the end of the season, and Sussex took the opportunity to approach Clarke and offer him a contract.
 Though Warwickshire had offered him a new two-year deal it was expected that he would join Sussex, where he would bat higher up the order in one-day matches, though he turned down their offer in September.
 Soon after he struck his only first-class century of the season, managing 126 runs off 101 balls against Nottinghamshire.
 He finished the season with 558 runs from 15 matches at an average of 26.57, and aside from his hundred against Nottinghamshire towards the end of the season scored two half-centuries.

 Clarke scored a century against Lancashire in the 2012 County Championship; coming in to bat with the score on 81/7, Clarke built a partnership of 224 runs with Darren Maddy, four runs short of Warwickshire's record for the 8th wicket.

 Return to Surrey

 In 2017 Clarke returned to Surrey, as part of an exchange deal that saw Dom Sibley join Warwickshire.

 In 2018 he contributed to Surrey winning the county championship for the first time since 2002, and was nominated for the PCA player of the year award, claiming 49 wickets and scoring 500 runs.
 He was named Surrey's player of the year in 2019.

 He has been awarded a benefit season by Surrey in 2021.

-Rikki retired at the end of the 2021 season, to take up a teaching position.
+Clarke retired at the end of the 2021 season, to take up a teaching position.